 Evaluate What You Want In Life

 Most of us buy into someone else’s plan for us.
 We “jump into” a reality that we haven’t even thought about.
-A few days ago, I was chatting with a college student I am friends with.
+A few days ago, I was chatting with a college student friend of mine.
 She talked about her future plans.
 They didn’t sound like her dreams; they sounded like a corporate PR rep’s sound bites.
 I get being realistic, but surrendering to the corporate ladder so soon struck me as insanity.

 Maybe what you really want is to be poorer but have more time with your family.
 Dig deep in your brain and figure out what it is that makes you happy and fulfilled.
 If you spend thirty to forty years doing anything but that, you are pretty much crazy.

 Life is not necessarily a game of popularity, but studies show people that have plenty of close friends are happier and live longer.
 On your deathbed, will your sales report be with you?
 Will you look back fondly on that moment you worked over for a company that laid you off a few years later?
 Will you wish you had risked your life speeding to work every morning so you could get to a job you hated on time without fail?